rytsikau/ee.Yrewind/README.md

 ##### [**` -cookie='c:\path\to\cookie\file.ext' `**](#)

 Specifies the path to the cookie file.
 If relative path is specified, the base folder is the folder from which the command line was run.
-This parameter can be useful if YouTube requires a captcha or authorization (for example, to access a restricted livestream).
-Cookie file can be obtained using any suitable browser add-on.
-Please note that the cookie created after solving captcha is usable for only a few hours.
-Instead of solving captcha, it's better to log in to YouTube and create cookie file after that.
+The parameter can be useful if YouTube requires a captcha or authorization to access a livestream with age or membership restrictions.
+The cookie file must be in Netscape format and can be obtained using any suitable browser add-on.
+Please note that cookie created after solving captcha is usable for only a few hours.
+Instead of solving captcha, it's better to log in to YouTube and create cookie after that.
 >     yrewind -url='https://www.youtube.com/watch?v=9Auq9mYxFEE' -cookie='cookies.txt'

 <br>